 William Richard Lethaby was an important contributor to the Arts & Crafts movement at the turn of the 20th century, though his name is hardly a household word.
 Tomorrow, Thursday, will be the eighty-fourth anniversary of his death.

-Lethaby’s entrance to the architectural profession might have assured notoriety.
+Lethaby’s entrance to the architectural profession might have assured some degree of notoriety.
 Originally on track to enter the office of William Butterfield—the mid-century Victorian that we love to hate—he was articled instead to Richard Norman Shaw, slightly younger and more directly connected to the Arts & Crafts, where the young Lethaby earned his credentials working on “Cragside,” a Northumberland country house that may be Shaw’s most renowned commission.
 My friend Marilla Thurston Missbach and I visited “Cragside” about twenty years ago, a treasured memory for its strategic convergence of person, place and an iconic summer afternoon.
 I was ignorant of Lethaby’s connection at the time; a return engagement seems required.

 His own office opened in 1889 but Lethaby’s architectural output was limited to just six buildings, each of them idiosyncratic.
 I’ve seen just one: the diminutive church of All Saints, Brockhampton-upon-Wye, near the Welsh border; indeed, I’ve seen it twice and would happily return to learn more from its deceptive simplicity.
 With only five other works to his credit, you might wonder about Lethaby’s significance.